 2016-05-15 Blog post by Lucien Engelen about the PEP project.

 Welcome to the PEP project page.
 This project is about privacy friendly exchange of medical data for specific medical research purposes.
 The PEP methodology combines advanced encryption with distributed pseudonymisation, and distribution of trusted data with fine-grained access management.
-The first pilot project is a large scale Parkinson's Disease research project.
+The first pilot project is a research data repository for a large scale Parkinson's Disease research project.

 The collection and analysis of medical data on a big data scale is becoming an essential approach to understand complicated diseases.
 In order to gain new insights it is important that international researchers can cooperate: they will have to access each other's data and contribute to the data sets.
 In many cases, such medical research involves privacy sensitive data about patients.
 Patients should be able to count on preservation of their privacy and on secure storage of their data.
 All this should comply with European privacy regulations, which are the most stringent in the world.